HR apps for Microsoft Teams that boost employee engagement

 Better than annual engagement surveys

-Hundreds of HR Directors recognise annual appraisals are a terrible way to track performance.
+HR Directors recognise annual appraisals are a terrible way to track performance.
 Yet many still rely on an annual or quarterly pulse survey to assess employee engagement.
 But it's a moving target.
 Employee engagement waxes and wanes every hour, let alone every year.

 Using one-off or infrequent pulse surveys only offers a snapshot of engagement.
 And successes are forgotten before results are issued.
 So you need a proactive tool that helps you spot excellence as it happens, and support issues as they develop.

-You need to look for HR apps for Microsoft Teams and Microsoft Viva that record check-in progress and track employee engagement over time.
+You need to look for HR apps for Microsoft Teams that record check-in progress and track employee engagement over time.
 It's true, that data isn't anonymous like it would be in an annual survey.
 But that's actually one of the benefits.
 Employee engagement isn't the same everywhere.
 So you need to be able to see the trends, celebrate role models, and provide support where it's needed most.

-CReports on check-in completion offer a great start point.
+Reports on check-in completion offer a great start point.
 Gaps highlight managers who aren’t bought in to the process.
 And employees without regular feedback rarely demonstrate high levels of commitment.
 Weekly10 excels on check-ins, but it also goes one step further.
 And provides sentiment insights by analysing the language employees use.
 So you can spot downward trends in commitment as soon as they start to happen and take action before it's too late.

 Why integration with Microsoft Teams is critical